-Safety is our number one priority at The Music Center and in Grand Park, and we promise to provide you the best, safest experience possible when you visit.
+Safety is our number one priority at The Music Center, and we promise to provide you the best, safest experience possible when you visit.
 Our Commitment to Your Safety is designed to enhance safety and minimize risk for our guests, artists, staff and volunteers who are visiting or working at The Music Center.

 As we welcome you back to The Music Center, we ask that you please comply with these important visitor protocols for our outdoor presentations: